-At St Edmund’s College, we are working to answer these questions and implement services that will revolutionise gifted education in the future.
+At St Edmund’s College, we are working to answer these questions and implement services that will provide identified students with opportunities to be extended in their education.
 We are working through a three pronged process of identification that includes parent feedback, teacher feedback and external cognitive assessment.
-We will also be starting a mentoring program in 2018 and have commenced a ‘Big Picture’ projects group over the past semester.
-This group will aim to support our young men in designing their own projects that aim to solve the problems of the wider community.
-The ‘Big Picture’ projects group meets on Thursday afternoons in the library.

 The future for Gifted learning at St Edmund’s will look at how we can encourage relevant assessment with a wider world focus that will allow students to engage with learning at their appropriate cognitive, emotional and physical level.
 It is an exciting new venture and we look forward to working with you to support the learning of all our students.

 Identification is three-pronged and can be instigated by any of the relevant stakeholders.
 In order to be identified as Gifted or Talented, a student must complete the CogAT test (or other Psychologist administered IQ testing) that demonstrates the child as at least one standard deviation above the norm for their age group.
 This test is administered at the school and can be requested by a teacher, parent or caregiver, or a student.
 In addition, the student’s parents or caregiver and their teachers will complete checklists that give a broader understanding of the student’s individual needs.